Day 19 – Sales Reporting and Dashboard Creation

 How many converted

-How much revenue was generated
+It displays how much revenue was generated.

 Without reports, sales is blind.